vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ## In This Lab

-In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
+In this lab, you will begin launching an Azure Resource Manager template to ensure that your Azure subscription includes the resources required for this lab.
 You will then use the Azure portal to register a device ID with Azure IoT Hub and develop the corresponding simulated device app in Visual Studio Code.
 You will then insert the connection string (created by IoT Hub when you registered the device) into your simulated device code and run the app to test the connection and verify that telemetry is reaching IoT Hub as intended.
 The lab includes the following exercises:

-* Verify Lab Prerequisites
+* Configure Lab Prerequisites
 * Create an Azure IoT Hub Device ID using the Azure portal
 * Create and Test a Simulated Device (C#)